saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_iam_activation/guide.en-ie.md

 ---
 title: "IAM for VMware on OVHcloud - How to activate IAM"
 excerpt: "Find out how to enable IAM for your VMware on OVHcloud solution via the OVHcloud Control Panel or via the OVHcloud API"
-updated: 2024-05-23
+updated: 2024-11-05
 ---

-> [!warning]
+> [!primary]
-> IAM for VMware on OVHcloud is currently in beta phase.
+> IAM is currently in beta phase.
+This guide can be updated in the future with the advances of our teams in charge of this product.
-> This guide may be incomplete.
-Our team remains available on our dedicated Discord channel.
-Please feel free to join us and contact us: <https://discord.gg/ovhcloud>.
-Ask questions, give your feedback and interact directly with the team building our Hosted Private Cloud services.
+>

 ## Objective